tang-shuyuan/HiMT/README.md

-# EeayMT
+# HiMT
-EasyMT is a plant mitochondrial genome assembly toolkit written in Python3.
+HiMT is a plant mitochondrial genome assembly toolkit written in Python3.
 It can extract high-depth reads from HiFi sequencing data and use Flye to assemble the mitochondria genome and chloroplasts genome of plants.
 # installation
 ## conda(recommended)
 ```
-conda install -c bioconda easymt
+conda install -c bioconda HiMT
 ```
 ## docker image
 ```